jscraftcamp/jscc23-sessions/deployment/README.md

-# Deployment between the cloud and bare metal
+# Deployment between cloud and bare metal

 - Kubernetes is way easier to deploy and maintain than some years ago
 - For local development testing there is https://kind.sigs.k8s.io/docs/user/quick-start/